jhwhenry/cpd/WxO_520_Installation.md

 --production=false
 ```

+## Install the pre-requisites
+### Install the GPU operators
+If the GPU operators has been installed and configured, you can skip this step.
+If this task is not complete, see [Installing operators for services that require GPUs](https://www.ibm.com/docs/en/SSNFH6_5.2.x/hub/install/prep-cluster-openshift-ai.html](https://www.ibm.com/docs/en/SSNFH6_5.2.x/hub/install/prep-cluster-node-gpu.html).

-## Install the OpenShift AI
+### Install the OpenShift AI
 If OpenShift AI has been installed and configured, you can skip this step.
 If this task is not complete, see [Installing Red Hat OpenShift AI](https://www.ibm.com/docs/en/SSNFH6_5.2.x/hub/install/prep-cluster-openshift-ai.html).

-## Install and configure Multicloud Object Gateway
+### Install and configure Multicloud Object Gateway

-### Install Multicloud Object Gateway
+#### Install Multicloud Object Gateway
 If Multicloud Object Gateway has been installed and configured, you can skip this step.
 If this task is not complete, see [Installing Multicloud Object Gateway](https://www.ibm.com/docs/en/SSNFH6_5.2.x/hub/install/setup-cluster-storage-mcg.html).

-### Create the secrets that watsonx Orchestrate uses to connect to Multicloud Object Gateway
+#### Create the secrets that watsonx Orchestrate uses to connect to Multicloud Object Gateway

-- 1.Log the cpd-cli in to the Red Hat® OpenShift® Container Platform cluster:
+- 1.Log the cpd-cli in to the Red Hat® OpenShift® Container Platform cluster
 ```
 ${CPDM_OC_LOGIN}
 ```
-- 2.Get the names of the secrets that contain the NooBaa account credentials and certificate:
+- 2.Get the names of the secrets that contain the NooBaa account credentials and certificate
 ```
 oc get secrets --namespace=openshift-storage
 ```
 - 3.Set the following environment variables based on the names of the secrets on your cluster.
 <br>

 Set `NOOBAA_ACCOUNT_CREDENTIALS_SECRET` to the name of the secret that contains the NooBaa account credentials.
 The default name is `noobaa-admin`.
 If you created multiple backing stores, ensure that you specify the credentials for the appropriate backing store.

 ```
 export NOOBAA_ACCOUNT_CREDENTIALS_SECRET=<secret-name>
 ```

 Set `NOOBAA_ACCOUNT_CERTIFICATE_SECRET` to the name of the secret that contains the NooBaa account certificate.
 The default name is `noobaa-s3-serving-cert`.

 ```
 export NOOBAA_ACCOUNT_CERTIFICATE_SECRET=<secret-name>
 ```

-- 4.Run the setup-mcg command to create the secrets for watsonx Assistant, which is automatically installed with watsonx Orchestrate:
+- 4.Run the setup-mcg command to create the secrets for watsonx Assistant, which is automatically installed with watsonx Orchestrate

 ```
 cpd-cli manage setup-mcg \
 --components=watson_assistant \